Sheryl Canter

 My interest in programming and statistics, plus weariness with a student's penniless lifestyle, prompted me to leave graduate school for the corporate world.
 I started off as a statistician doing market and credit analyses for banks and ad agencies.
 When I rose to management positions I missed programming, so I started a software business.
 My product, an astrology program, scandalized my science-minded friends, but sold well.
 Versions of this program for Windows and the Web are currently in development.

-I initially started freelancing for PC Magazine as back-up for my software business.
 When the magazine offered me full-time employment, I accepted with the understanding that after a year I'd go back to freelancing.
 A year later I became a Contributing Editor, and also editor of PC Magazine's Utilities column, which I edited as a freelancer for the next 10 years.
 The Utilities column became extremely popular during my tenure as editor, constituting the single biggest draw to PC Magazine's Web site.
-When the form of the Utilities feature changed due to budget cuts in December 2002, my team and I left to start Permutations Software.
-In addition to overseeing the design of our utilities, I designed and programmed our Web site.
+When the Utilities column changed due to budget cuts in December 2002, I went off on my own to start various online businesses, notably Normal Eating.